 His return to Philadelphia occurred in 1938 as his last assignment in the UPS.
 Army which was as Professor of Military Science and Tactics at the University of Pennsylvania until his retirement from the service in 1941.
 His activities during this second period in his life in Philadelphia gives one some idea of his capabilities and energies.

 During 1940 to 1943, Dr. Hitchens was a member of the City Board of Health of Philadelphia.
-In 1940 and 1941 he served as Councilor for the Eastern Pennsylvania Branch to the Society for American Bacteriologists.
+In 1940 and 1941 he served as Councilor for the Eastern Pennsylvania Chapter to the Society of American Bacteriologists.
 During 1945 to 1948, Dr. Hitchens served as Commissioner of Health, Wilmington, Delaware.

 During World War I, the Club almost became extinct due to members joining the Armed Forces or taking positions elsewhere.
 Drs.
 Abbott, Bergey, Hitchens, Brown and Aronson joined the army and Hitchens made it his career.